rayzerbrain/sm64-nsp/README.md

  - Use `ENABLE_OPENGL_LEGACY=1` to enable the legacy OpenGL renderer
  - Use `DISABLE_SKYBOX=1` to avoid drawing the skybox
  - Use `DISABLE_AUDIO=1` to save your ears and some CPU cycles
+ - Use `DOS_GL=dmesa` to enable 3Dfx-backed OpenGL instead of software-backed (this only works with legacy OpenGL!)

+### 3Dfx mode:

+When `DOS_GL` is set to `dmesa`, the game will render using FXMesa, which is a Mesa driver that uses 3Dfx for rendering.
+That means you will need a 3Dfx card (Voodoo II and above recommended, but will run on a Voodoo I probably) and appropriate drivers to run it.

+The drivers can be obtained from this repository (see [lib/glide3/README.md](lib/glide3/README.md)).
+Put the appropriate `glide3x.dxe` file next to the EXE.

+When running Windows 9x, you will have to reboot into DOS mode before running the game for this to work.

+dosbox-x and PCem can emulate Voodoo cards for testing purposes.

 ## Running